Breast Asymmetry Truths

 Between 5% and 10% of breast asymmetry cases show severe differences in breast sizes.
 There are several genetic conditions that can cause larger imbalances, such as Poland Syndrome, a congenital condition where pectoral muscles do not develop fully on one side of the body, leaving the overlying breast on that side much smaller.
 There is also Breast Hypoplasia, also known as Tubular Breasts, which occurs most commonly in puberty and can affect the growth of one or both breasts.
 Additionally Amastia (or Amazia) can also affect breast tissue development.

-For others uneven breasts are the result of surviving a major illness - something undoubtedly to be celebrated - but which may have resulted in breast tissue being removed, with mastectomy and lumpectomy surgery resulting in larger imbalances amounting to a full breast or several cup sizes’ difference.
+For others uneven breasts are the result of surviving breast cancer - something undoubtedly to be celebrated - but which may have resulted in breast tissue being removed, with mastectomy, lumpectomy or therapeutic mammoplasty surgery resulting in larger imbalances amounting to a full breast or several cup sizes’ difference.

 For many of us though there is no obvious cause, it is simply nature in all it’s beautiful mystery and uniqueness.
 62% of people with asymmetry have a fuller cup on the left hand side, which simply could be attributed to the tissue surrounding your heart.
 We like to think of these as the people with especially big hearts.